Kosovo War: Yugoslav army withdrawal and the entry of KFOR

 During the initial incursion, the US soldiers were greeted by Albanians cheering and throwing flowers as US soldiers and KFOR rolled through their villages.
-Although no resistance was met, three US soldiers from the Initial Entry Force were killed in accidents.
+Although no armed resistance by Serbs was met, (aside from a firefight in a village two weeks later), three US soldiers from the Initial Entry Force were killed in accidents.

 On 1 October 1999, approximately 150 paratroopers from Alpha Company, 1/508th Airborne Battalion Combat Team from Vicenza, Italy parachuted into Uroševac as part of Operation Rapid Guardian.
 The purpose of the mission was primarily to warn Yugoslav President Slobodan Milošević of NATO resolve and of its rapid military capability.
 One US soldier, Army Ranger Sgt.
 Jason Neil Pringle, was killed during operations after his parachute failed to deploy.
 The paratroopers of the 1/508th then joined paratroopers of the 82nd Airborne and KFOR in patrolling various areas of Kosovo, without incident, through 3 October 1999.

 On 15 December 1999, Staff Sergeant Joseph Suponcic of 3rd Battalion/10th Special Forces Group (Airborne) was killed, when the HMMWV in which he was a passenger struck an anti-tank mine planted by Albanians and meant for the Russian contingent with which SSG Suponcic's team was patrolling in Kosovska Kamenica.